You can’t deny the urge! It’s time to move up in your craft. Period!

 ✅ Ideal for mid range projects |

-3. Grizzly Industrial G0462 Wood Lathe with DRO
+iii.
+Grizzly Industrial G0462 Wood Lathe with DRO

 Why we love it:

-- Digital readout for spindle rpm.
+- Digital readout for spindle RPM.

 - Shift-on-the-fly handle to easily change speed